 How to make coconut chutney?
-Well, this is an easy side dish recipe for Idli or for Dosa or for any other South Indian breakfast.
+This is an easy side dish recipe for Idli for Dosa or any other South Indian breakfast.

-This coconut chutney is absolutely creamy texture and which very rich in aroma.
-South Indian breakfast item cannot be separated from this.
-It just like coconut chutney and South Indian breakfast food are inseparable.
+This coconut chutney has a creamy texture and is very rich in aroma.
+South Indian breakfast items cannot be separated from this.
+It is like coconut chutney and South Indian breakfast food, which are inseparable.

-The ingredients required for making this recipe is very few.
+The ingredients required for making this recipe are very few.
 And more customization options are available.
-Where you can you can make it according to your preference and the availability of the ingredients.
+Where can you make it according to your preference and the availability of the ingredients?

 Though this recipe needs very few ingredients, the availability of these is rare at times.

-Roasted gram is a unique ingredient which is widely available in Tamil Nadu, India.
-It may also be called as chutney dal or roasted Bengal gram or bhuna chana.
+Roasted gram is a unique ingredient widely available in Tamil Nadu, India.
+It may also be called as chutney dal roasted Bengal gram or bhuna chana.

-Coconut chutney can also be made without roasted grams if it is not available in your region.
-You may substitute roasted grams with peanuts, but the taste would be entirely different.
+Coconut chutney can also be made without roasted grams if unavailable in your region.
+You may substitute roasted grams with peanuts, but the taste would differ entirely.

-For variations, you may also add a small piece of ginger or a small piece of garlic or few springs of coriander leaves or few mint leaves or all or any of them.
-Each added ingredient will bring out unique taste and flavor.
+For variations, you may also add a small piece of ginger, a small piece of garlic, a few springs of coriander leaves, a few mint leaves, or all or any of them.
+Each added ingredient will bring out a unique taste and flavor.

 You may also substitute green chiles with red chilies or capsicum.

-Are you’re planning to serve this coconut chutney with rice?
-Then increase the quantity of roasted grams and reduce the water to make it to a thicker consistency.
-Which we call it ‘thuvayal’.
+Are you planning to serve this coconut chutney with rice?
+Then, increase the quantity of roasted grams and reduce the water to a thicker consistency.

-Making chutney from the fresh coconut is always advisable and it is really really good for the health.
+Making chutney from fresh coconut is always advisable and is good for the health.
 But getting a perfectly matured coconut is always a tougher task outside of Tamil Nadu and Kerala.

-Here in the United States, we do get but I feel getting a perfect one is a kind of win-win situation.
-Most of the time it might be ended up in having over matured or stale one.
+We get it here in the United States, but I feel getting a perfect one is a win-win situation.
+Most of the time, it might end up being over-matured or stale.

-The best coconut for making coconut chutney should neither too matured nor tender.
-The mature coconut will give out some oily nutty flavor.
-And the tender coconut gives out the gooey texture.
+The best coconut for making coconut chutney should neither be mature nor tender.
+The mature coconut will give out some oily, nutty flavor.
+And the tender coconut gives out a gooey texture.

 Though it is tougher to get perfect ones here, we gifted with the frozen grated coconuts.

-Where can I get the frozen coconuts and how to use it?
+Where can I get the frozen coconuts, and how can I use them?

-It may available from your nearby Indian stores in the Frozen sections.
+You can find them in the frozen aisle in your local Indian stores.
 And I used to microwave it for 30 seconds before grinding for the chutney.

 Can coconut chutney be frozen?

-Though chutney can be frozen, I would personally recommend you to consume the coconut chutney as a fresh.
+Though chutney can be frozen, I would personally recommend that you consume the coconut chutney as fresh.